everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 If there are some transactions requiring confirmation, they will be displayed.

 ### 4.6 Creating transaction online
-An internet connection is not required to create a signed transaction message.
-Use to following command to do it:
+Use the following command to create a new transaction:
 ```
 ./tonos-cli call <multisig_address> submitTransaction '{"dest":"raw_address","value":<nanotokens>,"bounce":true,"allBalance":false,"payload":""}' --abi SafeMultisigWallet.abi.json --sign "<seed_phrase>"
 ```